 - Signed up and Wagered on Six Gambling Websites = £315

 That’s a total of £950!
 I will admit, that for the ISAs we had to invest £500 each and then £100/month for three months, that’s £1600 total.
 The investment bond needed £1000 deposited.
 The Junior ISA required £10/month.
 And the gambling websites required minimum deposits and minimum wagers, most of them were only around £10.
 I probably wouldn’t recommend gambling as you could risk losing your money that you deposited and not having the cashback track.
-But I opened the accounts for myself and my wife and earned at least my money back by doing the Martingale Method.
+But I opened the accounts for myself and my wife and earned at least my money back by doing the Martingale Method playing roulette.
 Then I had the cashback on top!
-I’m not saying you should do the same, but you are an adult, and can make your own choices.
+I’m not saying you should do the same, but you are an adult, and you can make your own choices.

 So you do have to have some money to be able to use in order to earn this cashback.
 But you can see that it’s well worth it if you do.
 If you want to try Quidco for yourself, then feel free to use this link.
 It’ll give you a £5 bonus once you’ve earned enough, but will also give me the same.